2317Ankit/APS-Portfolio.github.io/README.md

 ## 🌟 Introduction

-Flipkart, established in 2007, has emerged as a pivotal player in India's dynamic e-commerce landscape, initially focusing on books and rapidly expanding to encompass a wide range of categories such as electronics, fashion, and home essentials.
+Flipkart[1](), established in 2007, has emerged as a pivotal player in India's dynamic e-commerce landscape, initially focusing on books and rapidly expanding to encompass a wide range of categories such as electronics, fashion, and home essentials.
 This e-commerce giant continues to innovate, leveraging advanced technologies and strategic use of algorithms to enhance operational efficiency and customer satisfaction.
 In my Flipkart Portfolio, inspired by insights from the Algorithmic Problem Solving (APS) course at KLE Technological University, I delve into how these algorithms are instrumental in solving intricate challenges within online retail, showcasing their practical applications in optimizing processes and elevating user experiences.

 * * *